Driving and traffic law

 If the police have good reason to suspect you’ve taken drugs, they can require you to do an impairment test in any of the following situations:

-• if you were involved in an accident as a driver (or if the police can’t establish who was driving the vehicle but they have a reasonable suspicion that you were in it at the time).
+- if you were involved in an accident as a driver (or if the police can’t establish who was driving the vehicle but it’s reasonable for the police to think that you were in it at the time)

 Can I refuse to have a drug impairment test?